-Though not everyone is afflicted with eye sight troubles in aging, there are a few conditions that are more widespread than others.
+Though not everyone is afflicted with senior vision issues, there are a few conditions that are more widespread than others.
 It’s important for each of us to visit the eye doctor on a yearly basis, regardless of whether any changes in vision are noticed, as a preventative measure and to enable the doctor to detect any of the more serious conditions early on, such as:

 - Retinopathy: Retinopathy can develop in those with diabetes, which can cause a leak or blockage to the blood vessels in the back of the eye.
 It’s significant to note as well that diabetes is the top cause of loss of vision, making it particularly imperative for diabetics to stick to ongoing, routine check-ups with the eye doctor, and to be meticulous in their management of the disease.

 - Macular Degeneration: As the name denotes, this condition arises when the tiny macula in the eye begins to break down, resulting in distorted sight when looking straight ahead.
 Surgical treatment can help in some instances, but it’s important for individuals diagnosed with macular degeneration to learn and use strategies to most effectively utilize their remaining peripheral vision.
 Macular degeneration does not lead to full blindness.

 - Glaucoma: Glaucoma causes increased fluid pressure in the eye, ultimately causing injury to the optic nerve, and can cause blindness, in particular if left undiagnosed.
 Treatment methods can include surgery and/or eye drops to prevent vision loss from advancing.